 (Luk 18:8) I say unto you, that he will avenge them speedily,

-Now we are taught that because this woman badgered the judge and got what she wanted and because God will avenge His elect who “cry onto Him day and night” that this is telling us how we should pray in order to get a response from God.
-Which is a false teaching!
+Now we are taught that this woman got what she wanted because she badgered the judge into submission by crying onto him day and night and that this is how we get a response from God.
+Clearly a false teaching!

 What they often fail to mention is that this judge “didn’t fear God” and had no regard for men.
 This judge was “unrighteous” yet some would compare Him to a righteous God.

 (Luk 18:6) And the Lord said, Hear what the unrighteous judge saith.

 Jesus calls this judge “unrighteous” and we are to follow his example?
 It is clear that this scripture, when being used to support the notion of repetitious prayer as being biblically mandated, has been taken out of context!

 Here is the hook, the second part of verse 18:8:

 Nevertheless, when the Son of man cometh, shall he find faith on the earth?

 You see this is not a pattern for prayer.
 In fact it is a rebuke of it!